ericaschwa/comp20-eschwartz/security/README.md

 and 3 were the ones I was analyzing for security.
 I have also utilized online resources such as stackoverflow.
 Wherever and whenever I made use of such resources, I have made a note of this and have linked to the page in question.
+Finally, the wonderful comp20 TAs, including Yotam and John, also helped me to consider various security vulnerabilities.

 I have spent approximately seven hours completing this assignment.